 The harbourside is now an attractive, modern development filled with restaurants, bars, shops and hotels.
 With the long stretch of waterway making for lovely strolls on either side of the harbour, and Millenium Square acting as a fantastic central hub, with it's fountains and big screen, there is plenty to do to keep everyone amused here.

-Key attractions to look out for include At-Bristol, the Bristol Aquarium, Brunel's ss Great Britain, the Watershed Media Centre, Arnolfini and Spike Island art space.
+Key attractions to look out for include At-Bristol, the Bristol Aquarium, Brunel's ss Great Britain, M Shed, the Watershed Media Centre, Arnolfini and Spike Island art space.
 And why not hop on one of the boat tours for a great way to see the harbour from a different perspective, with stops at key points along the waters' edge.

 Just a short distance from the busy central shopping area, step into the Old City and you'll find yourself surrounded by the incredible old buildings and relics of the past.